 We may decide not to publish a paper if we believe that the competing interests declared by the authors have compromised the objectivity or validity of the research, analyses, or interpretations in the paper.
 If we find that authors have competing interests that were not declared upon submission, the manuscript may be rejected.
 If an undeclared competing interest comes to light after publication, we will issue a formal correction or retract the paper, as appropriate.

-Reviewers and editors — academic or professional, paid or unpaid — must not review or handle a paper if they have a potential competing interest.
+Editors — academic or professional, paid or unpaid — must not review or handle a paper if they have a potential competing interest.
 Examples may be found below.
 Reviewers must declare their own competing interests and if necessary disqualify themselves from involvement in the assessment of a paper.

 In particular, reviewers and editors must not be involved in the peer review process if: